Born: March 4, 1958

 Birthplace: Bay Village, Ohio, U.S.

-Patricia Helen Heaton (born March 4, 1958[1]) is an American actress.
-She is best known for her starring role as Debra Barone in the CBS sitcom Everybody Loves Raymond (1996-2005) and as Frances "Frankie" Heck on the ABC sitcom The Middle (2009-2018).
+Patricia Helen Heaton (born March 4, 1958) is an American actress.
+She is known for portraying Debra Barone on the CBS sitcom Everybody Loves Raymond from 1996 to 2005, for which she won two Primetime Emmy Awards, and as Frances "Frankie" Heck on the ABC sitcom The Middle (2009-present).

 Heaton made her first Broadway appearance in the chorus of Don't Get God Started (1987), after which she and fellow students created Stage Three, an Off-Broadway acting troupe.